 The cycling world has become infatuated with aerodynamics.
 One particular brand even goes as far as to state that aero is everything.
-While that might not technically be 100 per cent accurate, the best aero helmets certainly provide benefits, a notion reiterated by the fact that the majority of the WorldTour peloton utilise aero helmets for all but the hilliest of days.
+While that might not technically be 100 per cent accurate, aero helmets certainly provide benefits, a notion reiterated by the fact that the majority of the pro peloton use aero helmets for all but the hilliest of days.

 The aero road helmet is easily distinguishable by its profile, often featuring a smooth frontal area with a decreased quantity of air vents.
 Occasionally the rear will extend to guide the passing air beyond the rear of the head with minimal turbulence.

-With the reasonably large frontal area of a cycling helmet it makes sense that the easier it can slice through the air, the higher the speed and less power output required.
-This is where a breakaway specialist might see the attraction and, of course, a time trialist, for whom that extra half a kilometre per hour could mean the difference between winning and losing.
+With the reasonably large frontal area of a cycling helmet, it makes sense that the easier it can slice through the air, the higher the speed and less power output required.
+This is where a breakaway specialist might see the attraction and, of course, a time trialist, for whom that extra half a kilometer per hour could mean the difference between winning and losing.

 This is also particularly attractive to cyclists who want to save as much energy as possible, such as sportive riders who have long distances to cover, sprinters who need the energy for that final huge effort, and even commuters who just want to get to work feeling fresher.